 How to Hang My Christmas Lights

-But sometimes, especially if you’re a first time homeowner or you’ve recently moved, you may not know exactly where to hang up your Christmas lights.
+But sometimes, especially if you’re a first-time homeowner or you’ve recently moved, you may not know exactly where to hang up your Christmas lights.
 While this is always a personal decision, there are some tips and ideas to help you plan out your Christmas lights display or check out some outdoor lights from Blingle!
 Greater Austin.

 To help you get started this holiday season, we’re offering some ideas for where you should hang up your Christmas lights this year.
 From your rooftop to your balcony to your porch (and don’t forget your Christmas tree) there are so many unique and creative ways to light up your home and yard this holiday season.
 Read on to get started.